gulesh/ORM-Data-Sync-Process/README.md

 # Using the CLI:

+1. Run `npm i` command the root directory.
-1. Run this command in terminal: `npm run build`
+2. Run this command in terminal: `npm run build`

-2. Next, make `cli.js` inside `build` executable using:
+3. Next, make `cli.js` inside `build` executable using:
    `chmod +x build/cli.js`

-3. Register CLI globally using:
+4. Register CLI globally using:
    `npm link`

-4. Check if the registration was successful with:
+5. Check if the registration was successful with:
    `which orm-cli`

-5. Type `orm-cli` and hit enter to run the CLI
+6. Type `orm-cli` and hit enter to run the CLI

-6. Now, you have access to the following commands:
+7. Now, you have access to the following commands:
     1. `init`
     2. `full-load`
     3. `incremental`